youweichen0208/YC-Tech-Blog/src/backend/c#.md

 - **try block**: Any suspected code that may raise exceptions should be put inside a `try{ }` block.
 If an exception occurs, the flow of the control jumps to the first matching `catch` block

-- **catch block**: The `catch` block is an exception handler block where we can perform some action such as logging and auditing an exception.
+- **catch block**: The `catch` block is an exception handler block where we can perform some action such as get the details about the exception

 - **finally block**: The `finally` block is an optional block and should come after a `try` or catch block.
 The `finally` block will always be executed whether or not an exception occurred. **The finally block generally used for cleaning-up code e.g., disposing of unmanaged objects.**